Garden of the Gods Elopement Guide

 • No Structures Allowed.
 While tables, tents, arches, or trellises aren’t permitted in the park, you can bring a few chairs for elderly or disabled guests.

 • Stick to the Picnic Areas.
-(If you’re going to have a reception–without alcohol in accordance with park rules–stick to the picnic areas.
+If you’re going to have a reception—without alcohol in accordance with park rules—stick to the picnic areas and don’t wander too far.

 • Don’t Reserve Parking.
 As tempting as it may be to block off parking spots for your guests, this is not permitted when eloping in Garden of the Gods.
 Choosing a non-peak time to celebrate at the park will help ensure there is enough parking for everyone in attendance.